-There are five versions of the Mods course, IA, IB, IC, IIA, and IIB.
+There are five versions of the Classics Mods course, IA, IB, IC, IIA, and IIB.
+The full syllabus for each course is set out in Section 15 of this Handbook; your tutor will be able to give you further advice.

 Course IA is intended for entrants who have both Greek and Latin to A-level, or to an equivalent standard.
-You will have college tuition in both Greek and Latin Literature from your first term onwards; you will also have inter-collegiate language classes (the so-called MILC [Mods Intercollegiate Language Classes] programme: see Section 8) for your first and second terms.
+You will have college tuition in both Greek and Latin Literature from your first term onwards; you will also have inter-collegiate language classes (the so-called MILC [Mods Intercollegiate Language Classes] programme: see Section 7) for your first and second terms.

 Course IB is intended for entrants who have Latin, but not Greek, to A-level or to an equivalent standard.
-You will have intensive University classes in Greek in your first two terms, with follow-up University classes in the following terms; you will have college tuition in Latin Literature and other parts of the course from the first term onwards; you will also have MILC language classes in Latin for your first and second terms (see Section 8).
+You will have intensive University classes in Greek in your first two terms, with follow-up University classes in the following terms; you will have college tuition in Latin Literature and other parts of the course from the first term onwards; you will also have MILC language classes in Latin for your first and second terms (see Section 7).

 Course IC is the counterpart of IB, for those who have Greek but not Latin to A-level or equivalent.
-It involves intensive University classes in Latin for the first two terms, then follow-up further classes; college tuition in Greek Literature and other parts of the course from the outset; and MILC classes in Greek for the first two terms (see Section 8).
+It involves intensive University classes in Latin for the first two terms, then follow-up further classes; college tuition in Greek Literature and other parts of the course from the outset; and MILC classes in Greek for the first two terms (see Section 7).